-1 arrest after gunfire report near Portland protest site

-PORTLAND, Ore (AP) - Police in Portland, Oregon, arrested one person after reports that a shot was fired Sunday night near where thousands of people have turned out nightly for protests in the city that has become the epicenter of national unrest over George Floyd’s death.
+Portland police: Rifle magazines, Molotov cocktails found

+A photo of the items was shared in a tweet from police late Sunday saying someone pointed out the bag to officers at Lownsdale Square Park late Sunday.
+No further information was immediately released.

+The discovery came just hours after two people were arrested following reports that a shot was fired in the same park.
+Officers responded just before 7:30 p.m.
+A person believed to be the gunshot victim arrived later at a hospital via a private vehicle with non-life threatening injuries, police said.

-Police said they had not located a victim following the shooting report about 7:30 p.m. at Lownsdale Square Park in downtown and it wasn’t clear if the incident was connected to the demonstrations.
+It wasn’t clear if either incident was connected to the demonstrations.

-Police made multiple announcements telling people not to interfere with the ongoing investigation as protesters were again turning out in the state’s largest city Sunday night following a weekend of huge protests.

-Portland has seen protests nightly for two months since Floyd was killed in Minneapolis in May.
-President Donald Trump said he sent federal agents to Portland to halt the unrest but state and local officials say they are making the situation worse.
+Portland has seen protests nightly since Floyd was killed in Minneapolis in May.
+President Donald Trump said he sent federal agents to Portland to halt the unrest but state and local officials said they are making the situation worse.

+The protest late Sunday started peacefully, but intensified early Monday.
+U.S. agents declared an unlawful assembly and deployed several rounds of what appeared to be tear gas, flash bangs and pepper balls from the federal courthouse in downtown Portland.

+Some protesters climbed over the fence surrounding the courthouse, while others shot fireworks, banged on the fence and projected lights on the building.

-Authorities declared a riot early Sunday morning.
+Authorities had declared a riot early Sunday morning.
 Protesters breached a fence surrounding the city’s federal courthouse building where U.S. agents have been stationed.
 Protesters remained in the streets past 2:30 a.m., forming lines across intersections and holding makeshift shields, as police patrolled and closed blocks abutting the area.
-Portland Police say they arrested six people.
+Portland police say they arrested six people.

 In the hours leading up to the riot declaration, thousands of people marched through parts of the city.
 Protesters paused outside a downtown hotel, where federal agents are staying, chanting “Feds go home” and yelling the names of Black people killed by police.